 The Genetics Area Program (GAP) is an interdisciplinary Ph.D. program that will prepare you for a research or teaching career in genetics.
-As genetic analysis is used in all aspects of biological research, our Program has integrated the efforts of approximately 60 life sciences faculty into one of the strongest training programs at MU.
+As genetic analysis is used in all aspects of biological research, our Program has integrated the efforts of many life sciences faculty into one of the strongest training programs at MU.

 The curriculum provides broad, individualized training tailored to your career objectives.
 Feel free to browse our website.

 We believe that an understanding of genetics is essential in solving global problems such as famine, environmental degradation and disease.